azsk/AzTS-docs/Control coverage/Feature/ContainerRegistry.md

 Security scanner identity must be granted access to Container Registry for image scans

 ### Rationale
 Images in a container registry need to be regularly scanned for vulnerabilities.
-The enterprise wide solution deployed for this needs access to read the images from the registry to perform the scans.
+The enterprise-wide solution deployed for this needs access to read the images from the registry to perform the scans.

 ### Control Settings
 ```json